 As steward of the federal appropriation for public media, CPB supports multimedia journalism that is fair, accurate, balanced, objective, and transparent, and created in a manner consistent with local stations’ and producers’ editorial independence.
-Over the past 15 years, CPB has helped sustain this ecosystem by investing a total of more than $150 million in discretionary funds to journalism.
-This is in addition to the money directly allocated to stations on an annual basis.
+Over the past 15 years, CPB has helped sustain this ecosystem by investing a total of more than $150 million in discretionary funds to journalism, in addition to the money directly allocated annually to more than 1,500 public media stations.

 Since 2009, CPB has invested more than $42 million to help launch 41 local and regional news collaborations.
 These innovative partnerships connect 150 public media stations in 42 states and the District of Columbia.

 CPB has supported public media journalism collaborations since 2009 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.
 They have helped develop a collaborative culture to strengthen local journalism across the public media system.

 Integrity and Leadership

 CPB funds the Editorial Integrity and Leadership Project, which provided training to public media newsroom leaders in editorial integrity, utilizing active learning strategies to reinforce public media’s unique firewall, statutory obligation to balance, objectivity, accuracy, fairness and transparency.
 CPB also provides financial support for the Code of Editorial Integrity for Local Public Media Organizations, a station-led effort to renew core principles of editorial integrity amid evolving roles and expectations, new technologies and platforms, and shifting notions of accountability and transparency.